 - transfer knowledge and passion for volunteerism to post-high school experience (work, college, etc.)

-Mission Ignition schools currently include: Lusher Charter School, Benjamin Franklin High School, Haynes Academy, Thomas Jefferson High School, Patrick F. Taylor Science and Technology Academy, Grace King High School and Riverdale High School, representing over 3,000 students in Orleans and Jefferson Parishes.
+Mission Ignition schools currently include: Lusher Charter School, Benjamin Franklin High School, Haynes Academy, Thomas Jefferson High School, Patrick F. Taylor Science and Technology Academy, East Jefferson High School, Riverdale High School, and Isidore Newman School representing over 3,000 students in Orleans and Jefferson Parishes.

 Interschool Volunteer Projects